 And with the rise of mass-market spa chains, there has been a lot of downward pressure on pricing that has made getting no-frills spa treatments cheaper than ever.
 At the low end, small Asian businesses in big cities offer massage starting around $40, about half the going rate at most day spas.

 Fast-growing chains have made getting access to spa services cheaper and easier.
 A massage or facial at Massage Envy with membership starts around $65 to $90, depending on the market.
 The beauty store Ulta offers full facials starting around $60.
 And many highly experienced independent massage therapist and estheticians have set up shop for themselves, with prices usually starting around $70.
 That also makes services easier to find just about anywhere.

-Most day spas with robes, slippers, locker rooms and waiting areas have treatments that start around $80 -$120.
-Prices at a day spa so vary, depending on a number of factors:
+Most day spas with robes, slippers, locker rooms, and waiting areas have treatments that start around $80 -$120.
+Prices at a day spa vary, depending on a number of factors:

 - How luxurious is the spa?
-Do they have robes, slippers and a locker room with steam and sauna?
-Can you sit is a nice lounge before your treatment?
-Or are you expected to change in the room, as you do at Massage Envy, Ulta and with independent practitioners?
+Do they have robes, slippers, and a locker room with steam and sauna?
+Can you sit in a nice lounge before your treatment?
+Or are you expected to change in the room, as you do at Massage Envy, Ulta, and with independent practitioners?
 The more luxurious the amenities at the spa, the higher the prices.